-The proposal should be double spaced and use a font size of at least 10-point.
+The proposal should be single spaced and use 10-point font.
 An appropriate length for the proposal will vary from project to project, as some projects will require longer descriptions than others.
 The goal should be to keep the proposal as short as possible, subject to the constraint that all of the required information must be provided.
-In other words, the length of the proposal must be reasonable for whatever project is being proposed.
+Although no minimum length is specified for the proposal, it is unlikely that all of the required information could be provided in a proposal that is less than 6 pages in length (single spaced, 10-point font), and many projects are likely to need a longer proposal.